 Over the last two decades, Steve has developed his own techniques, with every sculpture created in the family-run foundry.
 He applies a patina to each sculpture by hand, giving it a unique feel.
 The looseness of the finish allows him to concentrate on expressing the soul of the animal.
 He adds: “All these animals captivate me in their own way.
 They are beautiful majestic beings yet at the same time incredibly dangerous and demand respect.”

 After selling his work at Christie’s, Sotheby’s, Harrods and Selfridges, Steve’s profile continues to grow.
-Most recently, in July 2021, his statue of the legendary rugby player John Holmes was unveiled at the Emerald Headingly Stadium in Leeds.
+Most recently, in July 2023, his statue of the legendary Welsh rugby 'codebreakers' Gus Risman, Billy Boston and Clive Sullivan was unveiled in Cardiff Bay.
 He has also exhibited at the Royal Academy of Arts in London, and painted the late Duke of Edinburgh at Buckingham Palace.

 Steve says: “Eyes are so important to me because ‘eyes are the doorway to the soul’.
 When you see animals in the wild, you judge everything from their eyes.
 There is a real clarity in them.
 You can see if they are happy, angry, agitated and many other emotions.”